arsalsid/EasyGenerator_Automation_Framework/README.md

-# Created By Muhammad Arsalana for EasyGenerator_Ent To End Automation_Framework by using Cypress with mocha framework.
+# Created By Muhammad Arsalana for EasyGenerator End To End Automation_Framework by using Cypress with mocha framework.

 ## Description: